ost-cas-fee-adv-22-23/app-helloworld/README.md

 # Team Hello World - Frontend Engineering Advanced

-## About
-This is the project of Mehmet Ali Bekooglu and Carole Hug.

 ## Deployed Application
 You find the deployed application here: https://app-helloworld-1.vercel.app/

 ## Installation Guide
 ### Clone this repo